IHTSDO/release-validation-framework/docs/configuration-guide.md

 docker exec -i mysql-rvf mysql -u root -p$MYSQL_ROOT_PASSWORD -e "GRANT ALL PRIVILEGES ON *.* TO '$MYSQL_USER'@'%' WITH GRANT OPTION; FLUSH PRIVILEGES;"

 ```

+### Create a new database using source
+Alternatively, follow the steps described on [this page](https://dev.mysql.com/doc/refman/8.0/en/installing.html) to install and configure MySQL 8.

 If the MySQL database has been set up outside of Docker, the command to update the user's privileges will still need
 run: